6 Creating automatic analysis pipelines

 targets::tar_make()

-While this targets pipeline works, we would not be able to automatically re-run our pipeline if our underlying data changes.
-To track the actual data file we need to create a pipeline target of the data file.
-We can accomplish this by using the argument format = "file" inside the tar_target() before loading the data using readr.
+While this targets pipeline works, it is currently not able to invalidate the pipeline if our underlying data changes.
+To track the actual data file we need to create a seperate pipeline target, where we define our actual file using the argument format = "file".
+We can then change our previous target to point to the newly defined file target.
+Lets do that now.

 targets.R